How to Reduce Latency for ISPs and Subscribers

 The Internet Engineering Task Force (IETF) calls FQ-CoDel “a powerful tool for fighting bufferbloat and reducing latency” due to its ability to provide isolation for low-rate traffic, keep queue lengths short, and its compatibility with a wide range of hardware.

 Side note: Preseem’s Automatic AP Capacity Management feature can also help with AP congestion, packet buffering, and high latency issues.
-The ‘easy button’ for AP capacity management, this feature uses automatic bandwidth control to ensure a great experience for subscribers at all times.
+The ‘easy button’ for AP capacity management, this feature uses automatic bandwidth control to ensure a great subscriber experience at all times.
 Find out more here.

 How Subscribers Can Improve Internet Latency at Home